-1. Interns can contribute to a stimulating learning environment by being engaged and active learners.
+1. Fellows can contribute to a stimulating learning environment by being engaged and active learners.
 This involves active participation including raising questions, sharing thoughts or ideas, or otherwise demonstrating engagement in learning opportunities.
-2. Interns have a wide range of clinical expertise.
-While an individualized training plan will be generated for each intern, the program may not be able to account for all variability in experience.
-Interns who are particularly advanced in their knowledge and experience are expected to take active steps to elevate their training through active engagement, knowledge sharing, and working together with their supervisor to identify growth opportunities.
-3. Interns work alongside a wide range of staff, providers, and other trainees with different personalities, worldviews, and communication styles.
-If differences or conflicts arise, interns are expected to demonstrate communication and conflict resolution skills that will allow them to work effectively and collaboratively despite these differences.
-Significant conflicts or concerns about interactions are to be handled in a manner consistent with our grievance policy, the UC Davis Health Code of Conduct, and the APA Ethical Principles of Psychologists and Code of Conduct.
-4. Interns will accurately represent their title, training status, and credentials in interactions with patients, staff, and the public.
-For instance, an intern cannot refer to themselves as "Doctor" as this would be a violation of the APA Ethical Principles of Psychologists.
-5. Interns must maintain confidentiality and integrity of records.
+2. Fellows have a wide range of clinical expertise.
+While an individualized training plan will be generated for each fellow, the program may not be able to account for all variability in experience.
+Fellows who are particularly advanced in their knowledge and experience are expected to take active steps to elevate their training through active engagement, knowledge sharing, and working together with their supervisor to identify growth opportunities.
+3. Fellows will work alongside a wide range of staff, providers, and other trainees with different personalities, worldviews, and communication styles.
+If differences or conflicts arise, fellows are expected to demonstrate communication and conflict resolution skills that will allow them to work effectively and collaboratively despite these differences.
+Significant conflicts or concerns about interactions are to be handled in a manner consistent with our grievance policy, the UCDH Code of Conduct and the APA Ethical Principles of Psychologists and Code of Conduct.
+4. Fellows will accurately represent their title, training status, and credentials in interactions with patients, staff, and the public.
+5. Fellows must maintain confidentiality and integrity of records.
 Records or patient information shall not leave the premises.
-Reports or other forms of PHI should not be emailed outside the Health System.
+Under no circumstances should reports or other forms of PHI be emailed outside the health system.
 6. The training program strives to ensure that expectations, requirements, and deadlines for activities are clear.
-Interns are responsible for seeking clarification if they are unclear and to ensure that they respond to all expected deadlines for projects across the various aspects of the training program.
-7. Interns are expected to conduct themselves in a professional manner during all aspects of their training activities, both clinical and non-clinical.
-General expectations for interns while completing all training related activities are as follows (list is illustrative, not exhaustive): - Demonstrate respect for patients and their families, colleagues, supervisors, staff, and other employees. - Complete all activities in a timely manner (e.g., arrival at meetings, completing written documents). - Adhere to all UCDH and MIND Institute policies and procedures regarding confidentiality. - Engage in training and professional behavior consistent with the most current ethical guidelines of the American Psychological Association (i.e., Ethical Principles of Psychologists and Code of Conduct) and UCDH Code of Conduct.
-8. UCDH maintains a Professional Appearance Policy to which all employees and trainees (including interns) are expected to adhere.
-Specific details are located [here](#).
+Fellows are responsible for seeking clarification if they are unclear and to ensure that they respond to all expected deadlines for projects across the various aspects of the training program.
+7. Fellows are expected to conduct themselves in a professional manner during all aspects of their training activities, both clinical and non-clinical.
+General expectations for fellows while completing all training related activities are as follows (list is illustrative, not exhaustive): - Demonstrate respect for patients and their families, colleagues, supervisors, staff, and other employees. - Complete all activities in a timely manner (e.g., arrival at meetings, completing written documents). - Adhere to all UCDH and MIND Institute policies and procedures regarding confidentiality. - Engage in training and professional behavior consistent with the most current ethical guidelines of the American Psychological Association (i.e., Ethical Principles of Psychologists and Code of Conduct) and UCDH Code of Conduct.
+8. UCDH maintains a Professional Appearance Policy to which all employees and students/trainees are expected to adhere.
+Specific details are located at <https://ucdavishealth.ellucid.com/documents/view/1786/active/>.
 Highlights include: - Trainees and staff must always wear their identification badge. - We strive to maintain a sensory friendly environment for our patients and staff.
-No colognes, perfumes, or strong body lotions are allowed, particularly in patient care areas. - Trainees and staff are expected to wear at least business casual attire in all contexts, even when not providing clinical care; no shorts, jeans, or other similar casual clothing.
+No colognes, perfumes, or strong body lotions are allowed, particularly in patient care areas.

+- Trainees and staff are expected to wear at least business casual attire in all contexts, even when not providing clinical care; no shorts, jeans, or other similar casual clothing.
 Avoid wearing clothing with logos or other markings that potentially may be offensive or uncomfortable for others.